 For travelers, Couchsurfing refers to crashing on sofas, guestbeds, and futons in the homes of hosts that have signed up to extend hospitality and free accommodations to travelers.
-Through Couchsurfing, budget travelers can explore the world without the major expense of hotels, Airbnb, or even hotels- all while meeting locals and experiencing a destination through local hospitality.
+Through Couchsurfing, budget travelers can explore the world without the major expense of hotels, Airbnb, or even hostels- all while meeting locals and experiencing a destination through local hospitality.

 In this article, you’ll learn